Update: This offer for the SimplyCash® Plus Business Credit Card from American Express has expired. Learn more about the current offers here.

 If your credit card focus is geared toward miles and points, another card might be a better choice based on your goals.
 For the purposes of this comparison, I’m going to stick with no annual fee options.

 Let’s start with The Blue Business℠ Plus Credit Card from American Express.
-Rather than earning cash back, this no annual fee card earns valuable Membership Rewards points.
+Rather than earning cash back, this no annual fee card (Rates & Fees) earns valuable Membership Rewards points.
 In fact, you can earn 2X points per dollar on all spend up to $50,000 per calendar year.

 Essentially, this card turns all spend into bonus category spend.
 Hard not to like that.
 Considering the other cards in the Membership Rewards lineup that many of us have, this is a great card to boost your points-earning potential.